mariajdavis/Git-Terminal-User-Documentation/docs/customization.md

 ```bash
 git status
 ```
-3. Open a text editor, and go to the file with the conflict
+3. Open a text editor, and go to the file with the conflict.
 4. Search for the conflict marker:
 ```bash
 <<<<<<< HEAD